averbitsky/averbitsky.github.io/README.md

 # averbitsky.github.io
-This is a professional website run by Alexander Verbitsky.
+This is a professional website by myself.
 Inspired by Jonthan McGone.